 Instead, he desired to stay on the East Coast where he spent most of his life.
 After visiting all the eastern wine producing areas, Jay hired a consultant from Napa Valley to help analyze and narrow down the more than sixty parcels of land that showed potential.

 Late in his search, Jay happened upon the Swan Creek area of North Carolina and immediately fell in love with it.
 This was not a popular choice, as in the year 2000, there were only seven vineyards in the state, all scattered about.
 At that time,the abandoned hillside farm had fallen into disrepair largely due to the very rocky terrain which made farming nearly impossible.
 The old Italian saying “the land the farmer rejects the vineyard accepts,” inspired Raffaldini, implying that the worse the ground the better as vines need to struggle to survive.

 (An endpost at Raffaldini Vineyards.
 Note that due to the rocky soil, many posts had to be cemented in place, such as this one.)

-Nestled near the Yadkin River and Blue Ridge Mountains, the rolling hills and gentle slopes of the vineyard are blessed with mild breezes that constantly freshen and circulate air.
-Unique to the vineyard is a predominant amount of broken granite and schist which provide for excellent soil drainage and trace mineral extraction.
-This gives grape fruit that certain sense of terroir or "place".
-Moderate elevation levels of 1200 feet and colder facing aspects allow for temperature variation during the growing season which slowly builds acidity and complexity in the grapes.
+Nestled near the Yadkin River and Blue Ridge Mountains, these rolling hills and gentle slopes are blessed with mild breezes that constantly freshen and circulate air.
+Unique to the vineyard is a predominant amount of broken granite and schist which provide excellent soil drainage and trace mineral extraction, giving the grapes that certain sense of terroir or "place.”
+Moderate elevation levels of 1200 feet and colder, Northern-facing orientation allow for temperature variation during the growing season which slowly builds acidity and complexity in the grapes.